In this guide we are going to share some tips on how to find the red dot on pistol faster and more consistently.

 The grip panel slightly change the grip angle to fit your natural point of aim.

-Guns like Springfield XDM, Springfield Hellcat, FNX 45 Tactical, FN 509, 1911, Shadow System MR920L, Canik TP9sfx and many more all features adjustable backstraps for better grip to help you aim better.
+Guns like Springfield XDM, Springfield Hellcat, FNX 45 Tactical, FN 509, 1911, Shadow System MR920L, Canik TP9sfx and many more all features adjustable backstraps for better grip to help you aim better with an optic.

 Enlarged Window Optic Helps A Lot!